flappysquirrel/fluentfox/README.md

 ## How to install

-If you want to try it out, do this.
+  1. Go to about config in firefox. and paste toolkit.legacyUserProfileCustomizations.stylesheets and set it to true.

-Click code button and then click download zip to download this project so you can use this on Firefox
+  2. In firefox go the menu

-Extract the folder
+  3. Help

-go to about:config in firefox.
+  4. More Troubleshooting Information

-type or copy and paste toolkit.legacyUserProfileCustomizations.stylesheets and change it to true.
+  5. Open directory or open folder for your profile

-If it is already true leave it alone!
+  6. Download this repository by Clicking on code and Download zip

-now go to about:support in firefox.
+  7. Extract the file

-click on open directory.
+  8. Copy and Paste the chrome folder in your firefox profile (The open directory thing)

-Paste the chrome folder
+  9. Restart firefox

-Restart Firefox
+  10. Enjoy!

 Note: If you don't like the tab size you can change it by going to about:config again and paste browser.tabs.tabMinWidth and change it to the number you want.
 This is because the density setting in customize toolbar feature of Firefox does not change the tab size.
 This little tweak is easy to do and requires only a couple of clicks.